smiba/CryptoFaucet/README.md

 CryptoFaucet
 ============

-Basic Script for starting a faucet
+This is a basic set of scripts for starting a cryptocurrency faucet.